What Is Lambda Architecture?

 Speed Layer.
 This layer complements the serving layer by indexing the most recently added data not yet fully indexed by the serving layer.
 This includes the data that the serving layer is currently indexing as well as new data that arrived after the current indexing job started.
 Since there is an expected lag between the time the latest data was added to the system and the time the latest data is available for querying (due to the time it takes to perform the batch indexing work), it is up to the speed layer to index the latest data to narrow this gap.

 This layer typically leverages stream processing software to index the incoming data in near real-time to minimize the latency of getting the data available for querying.
-When the Lambda Architecture was first introduced, Apache Storm was a leading stream processing engine used in deployments, but other technologies have since gained more popularity as candidates for this component (like Hazelcast Jet, Apache Flink, and Apache Spark Streaming).
+When the Lambda Architecture was first introduced, Apache Storm was a leading stream processing engine used in deployments, but other technologies have since gained more popularity as candidates for this component (like Hazelcast Platform, Apache Flink, and Apache Spark Streaming).

 Query.
 This component is responsible for submitting end user queries to both the serving layer and the speed layer and consolidating the results.
 This gives end users a complete query on all data, including the most recently added data, to provide a near real-time analytics system.